U.S. expat taxes in Japan

 With H&R Block, you can rest easy knowing you’ve found the right expertise for U.S. expat taxes in Japan.
-Our seasoned tax pros make filing simple and secure.
 Whether you need expat tax guidance on filing from abroad or information on FATCA and FBAR rules, we’re here to help.

 What Americans living in Japan should know

 For starters, Americans and U.S. green card holders living in Japan should continue to file a U.S. tax return each year.
 However, filing while abroad comes with new considerations and questions.
 “Do I have additional information to report to the IRS?
 How do my Japanese financial accounts affect my filing?
 What options do I have to reduce my tax bill?”

 We’ve outlined a few considerations for U.S. citizens working in Japan, so you know what affects the tax you pay and which forms you need to file.
 Of course, tax rules for U.S. expats go beyond what we’ve listed below.